This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 We were camping with a roof top tent on our Britz vehicle and there were lots of camping options from free road side stops to caravan parks and then the road houses once we were on the Stuart highway.
 We used the Wiki Camps app to locate camping areas each night as we were getting close to sunset.
 This app is a must for any road trip as its shows all the points of interest, accommodation options, and campsites on an easy to use map with user reviews.

-If you require hotels, I would recommend spending your nights in Murray Bridge, Port Augusta or Pimba (Spud’s Roadhouse) or Woomera and then Coober Pedy.
+If you require hotels on your road trip to Uluru, I would recommend spending your nights in Murray Bridge, Port Augusta or Pimba (Spud’s Roadhouse) or Woomera and then Coober Pedy.

 Day 1 – Melbourne to South Australia